radiantlogic-v8/documentation-new/documentation/operations-guide/02-cluster-management.md

     - messageBody: the body of the email message
     - numberOfDaysBeforeExpiration: when to start sending emails before license expiration
     - licenseCheckIntervalDays: how frequently to check for when the license is going to expire.
     - licenseExpirationMessageRecipient: who to send the email notification to.
-Only one address is supported.
+Only one email address is supported.
     - licenseExpirationMessageSender: the email address from which to send the notification.
 7. Click Save on the Zookeeper tab.